TerpDev/TerpDev/README.md

 ### 🚀 2023 Goals:

 - Achieve mastery in **C#** and **HTML/CSS**.
-- Develop and complete my first Unity game project.
+- Learn more about developing with making games and website's
-- Successfully finish my first year at [ROC Twente](https://www.rocvantwente.nl/).
+- I'm now in year 2 of my study

 ### 📊 GitHub Stats: